top of page

 Principal

 Dionisio Cortes Ortega graduated from the Irwin S. Chanin School of Architecture at The Cooper Union in 2009.
-He is a registered architect in the State of New York and a member of the American Institute of Architects (AIA) Bronx Chapter.
+He is a registered architect in the State of New York and New Jersey and is a member of the American Institute of Architects (AIA) Bronx Chapter.

 Before co-founding Reform Architecture and while at Selldorf Architects Mr. Cortes Ortega worked on the expansion to Christie's Auction House exhibition space in the Rockefeller Center, the schematic phase for the expansion of the Museum of Contemporary Art in San Diego, the design development for a twenty one story apartment building at 110 University place, and a 10,000 square foot residence located upstate New York.
 During his time at HapstakDemetriou+, Mr. Cortes Ortega worked on more than a dozen restaurants projects including Roses Luxury, an eclectic American restaurant named the new best restaurant in 2014, by Bon Appetit.

-Apart from his architectural practice, Dionisio is an adjunct faculty member at The Cooper Union teaching Freehand and Advanced Drawing, designs outdoor sculptures, and is a part time photographer.
+Apart from his architectural practice, Dionisio is an adjunct faculty member at The Cooper Union teaching Freehand Drawing, designs outdoor sculptures, is a part time photographer and artist with a focus on drawings.
 His two latest installation are:

 • Sitting Together, built by Reform Architecture, was on view at the Joyce Kilmer Park in The Bronx in 2019.

-• Croton Arch of Triumph, a sculpture/monument that is was on view from August 2020 to May 2021 at the Socrates Sculpture Park in Queens.
+• Croton Arch of Triumph, a sculpture/monument that is was on view from August 2020 to May 2021 at the Socrates Sculpture Park in Queens and now permanently resides at the Keepers House, a museum for the Old Croton Aqueduct, in Dobbs Ferry.

 Dio-Portrait_edited.jpg